georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          **Time in seconds**

-         Only news records with a maximum age (compared to the “Date & Time” field) are shown.
+         Only news records with a maximum age (compared to the :guilabel:`Date & Time` field) are shown.

-         Example: An input like “86400” shows only news records which are one day (60 seconds \* 60 minutes \* 24 hours) old.
+         Example: An input like :code:`86400` shows only news records which are one day (60 seconds \* 60 minutes \* 24 hours) old.

          **Time in words**